ShootingKing-AM/Obsidian_to_Anki_wiki/Question-answer-style.md

 Q: How is this possible?
 A: The 'magic' of regular expressions!
 </pre>
+## Obsidian Plugin users
+3. In the plugin settings, paste the Regex line into the 'Custom Regexps' field associated with 'Basic'
+4. Ensure that the 'Regex' option is checked
+5. Click the Anki icon on the ribbon to run the plugin

+## Python Script users
 3. Run the script, and check 'Config' to open up the config file:
 ![GUI](Images/GUI_config.png)
 4. Navigate to the "Custom Regexps" section